apache/skywalking/docs/en/guides/How-to-build.md

     git submodule update
     ```

-1. Run `./mvnw clean package -DskipTests`
+1. Run `./mvnw clean package -Dmaven.test.skip`
 1. All packages are in `/dist` (.tar.gz for Linux and .zip for Windows).

 ### Building from Apache source code release